melanchthon19/open-decimas/README.md

 Silabeador is the main class that counts metric syllables of a given sentence.

-For each sentence, it converts the raw ortography to phonemes, then to its underlying structure, it separates each syllable according to the structure, and finally it adds a hyphen as a separator to the raw ortography.
+The following process is done to count syllables:
+- the raw ortography is translated to phonemes
+- phonemes are converted into their underlying structure (vowels or consonants)
+- the structure is separated in syllables using regex and adding a hyphen
+- a hyphen is added to the raw ortography as a separator

 An example is shown below:

 **Example: Violeta Parra - De tal palo, tal astilla**